Len Blavatnik: Honours

+In 2013, Blavatnik was made chevalier of the French Legion d'Honneur.

+He was knighted by Queen Elizabeth II in the 2017 Birthday Honours for services to philanthropy.

 Personal life

 Blavatnik is married to Emily Appelson Blavatnik.
 The couple have four children.

-He owns a Grade II listed building on "the most expensive street in the world", Kensington Palace Gardens (number 15), which is valued at £200 million.
+He owns a Grade II listed building in London on "the most expensive street in the world", Kensington Palace Gardens (number 15), which is valued at £200 million.
 He acquired the property in 2004.
 Other residents on the street include Israeli and Russian ambassadors.
 He also has a residence in Manhattan valued at more than $250 million.

-Blavatnik is a friend of Israeli Prime Minister Benjamin Netanyahu and has donated to a private legal defense fund for Donald Trump.

-Blavatnik is also a longtime friend and business partner of Ukrainian-born Russian oligarch Viktor Vekselberg, one of Russia's richest men, who is close to Russian President Vladimir Putin, and some other Russia-associated oligarchs being under Western sanctions for support of totalitarian regimes and criminal activities.

 Blavatnik holds British and American citizenship.

-Wealth

-In the Sunday Times Rich List 2015, Blavatnik was listed as the UK's richest person, with a fortune of £16.9 billion.
-Forbes ranks Blavatnik as the 59th richest in the world as of November 2019.
-As of 2019, Blavatnik was ranked 27th in the Forbes 400 list.

-In May 2021, he once again topped the Sunday Times Rich List, having seen his wealth increase by £7.2 billion in the year to a total of £23 billion.
-In doing so, he replaced Sir James Dyson.